vicjwang/edx-platform/docs/en_us/course_authors/source/discussions.rst

   You can respond to a redundant post or response by pasting in a link to the thread that you prefer students to contribute to, and then prevent further thread interaction by closing the entire post or a specific response.
 Click the **Close** button that displays below the post or response to close it.

 * Provide post/response/comment guidelines.
-  Your *Discussion Forum Guidelines* or a post in the General discussion can provide guidance about when to create a new thread, respond to an existing post, or comment on a response.
+  Your :ref:`Discussion Forum Guidelines` or a post in the General discussion can provide guidance about when to create a new thread, respond to an existing post, or comment on a response.

 .. _Moderating_discussions: